chinamike65/hugo-tuolesi/content/book3/book3en.md

 The ability of the Buddha is indescribable and inexhaustible.

-For example, the Buddha is everywhere, blessing sentient beings all the time, as long as our pure faith is opened, we can immediately obtain the blessing of the Buddha.
+For example, the Buddha is everywhere, blessing sentient beings all the time, as long as our pure faith is sincere, we can immediately obtain the blessing of the Buddha.

 The merits of the Buddha's mind are the most wonderful.